Library: Policy

 (ii) reference FTI on any form or notice sent to the client.

-(D) Once the client provides independent proof of the unearned income, it is no longer considered FTI and staff may document the income in FACS case notes and the case record.
+(D) When the client provides independent proof of the unearned income, it is no longer FTI and staff may document the income in FACS case notes and the case record.

 (E) When the worker must prepare an overpayment referral, hearing documents, or an investigative report that includes FTI, the FTI specialist assists in preparing and securing necessary documents as appropriate.
 The case record must indicate that such documents were secured by the FTI specialist and do not reference the specific FTI.

 (1) Oklahoma Wage Link (OWL).
 The OWL transaction is an online query received from OESC that lists the last two quarters of employment and current UIB information.
-The worker MUST access available data at initial application and at each renewal by entering OWL space person's SSN.
+The worker accesses available data at initial application and at each renewal by entering OWL space person's SSN; and

 (2) Third Party Query (TPQYC/TPQYI).
 Verification of SSI, Social Security benefits, Medicare, and the person's SSN may be obtained through the automated Third Party Query procedure.
 This procedure accesses the same file that produces SDX and BENDEX data.
 A SSA verification record may also be requested by using the TPQYC transaction.